 4.5 Interaction with other medicinal products and other forms of interaction

-Risdiplam is primarily metabolized by hepatic enzymes flavin monooxygenase 1 and 3 (FMO1 and 3), and also by cytochrome P450 enzymes (CYPs) 1A1, 2J2, 3A4, and 3A7.
-Risdiplam is not a substrate of human multidrug resistance protein 1 (MDR1).

 Effects of other medicinal products on risdiplam

 Omeprazole had no impact on the pharmacokinetics of risdiplam administered as a tablet.
 The risdiplam tablet may therefore be administered concomitantly with medication that increases the gastric pH (proton pump inhibitors, H2 antagonists, and antacids).